 Bullish Flag Formation: Examples of the Pattern in Charts

 As I said previously, the formation can look a little different since every stock is unique.
 Some are cleaner than others — you can distinctly see the flagpole and flag at a glance — while others are more difficult to decipher.

 Horizontal Rectangle Flags

 In a horizontal rectangle bullish flag, you’ll see very little variation between the resistance and support points.
 If you draw a line from one to the other, they’ll follow a relatively straight line.

-The second type of bullish flag formation looks like a drooping flag.
+The second type of formation looks like a drooping flag.
 The support and resistance points dip for the length of the flag before shooting up in another flagpole and breaking resistance.

 Bullish Pennant: Symmetrical Triangle

-In a bullish pennant, the rectangle is replaced with a triangle.
+In this example, the rectangle is replaced with a triangle.
 The support and resistance points start out fairly far apart, but close in to a point before the flagpole gets raised.

 Differences Between Flag Patterns